Atomic Confinement Potentials and the Generation of Numerical Atomic Orbitals: Theory

 As a trivial generalization of \cref{eqn:junq-pot,eqn:blum-pot} we obtain

 where $n=1$ corresponds to \cref{eqn:junq-pot}, $n=2$ corresponds to \cref{eqn:blum-pot}, and the choice $n=3$ will be explored in detail later on in this work.

 We study the asymptotic behaviors arising from the different choices of $n$ in the Appendix, and the resulting functional forms turn out to be surprisingly different.
-However, the observed decay behaviors turn out similar for various $n$ (see the Appendix).
+However, the observed decay behaviors turn out similar for various $n$ (see \cref{sec:singular}).

 A strict localization of the orbitals is achieved with \cref{eqn:junq-pot,eqn:blum-pot,eqn:genblum-pot} exactly as with the hard-wall potential of \cref{eqn:hard-wall}, since the potentials are singular at $r=r_c$.
 The correct solution that vanishes for $r\ge r_c$ is readily captured in FEM calculations by truncating the radial grid at $r=r_c$; this is discussed in more detail in \cref{sec:computational-details}.
-Moreover, as the potentials in \cref{eqn:junq-pot,eqn:blum-pot,eqn:genblum-pot} are continuous at $r=r_i$, the first-derivative discontinuity in the resulting radial functions is also avoided; however, the confinement potential will lead to a kink in the second derivative as discussed by \citeitcomma{Blum2009_CPC_2175} for example.

 As discussed by \citeitcomma{Delley2000_JCP_7756} an alternative to attain the same strict localization is to use a soft confinement potential in combination with a hard-wall boundary